hzeller/rpi-rgb-led-matrix/README.md

 For a single chain of LED-panels, we need 13 IO pins.
 It will work on all Rasperry Pis, including the first board revision of the Raspberry Pi 1.

-Check <http://elinux.org/RPi_Low-level_peripherals> for details of available GPIOs and pin-header.

 LED-Panel to GPIO:
    * GND (Ground, '-') to ground of your Raspberry Pi (Pin 25 on RPi-header)
    * R1 (Red 1st bank)   : GPIO 17 (Pin 11 on RPi header)